bizecka/wwcode-philly-open-source/BOOKS.md

 * "The Pragmatic Programmer" by Andy Hunt and Dave Thomas, Becca, @bizecka
 * "Give and Take: A Revolutionary Approach to Success" by Adam Grant, test, @sim-it
+* "A Thousand Splendid Suns" by Khaled Hosseini - Guligena, @GAierken